Water Usage Charges Policy

 To be eligible for the kidney dialysis or health and disability allowance, a tenant will need to provide written evidence that:

-- The tenant, or a household member is undergoing kidney dialysis at home and/or
+- the tenant, or a household member is undergoing kidney dialysis at home and/or

-- The tenant or a household member has a health condition or disability that necessitates the use of significantly higher amounts of water than FACS considers normal for a similar sized household.
+- the tenant or a household member has a health condition or disability that necessitates the use of significantly higher amounts of water than DCJ considers normal for a similar sized household.
 The medical evidence must include information about the amount of additional water the tenant uses due to the medical condition or disability.
 For example, the number of extra baths or showers the tenant must take or the type of equipment needed that requires additional water usage in order to operate.

-FACS will use its own records to determine if a tenant has a large household and is entitled to the large household allowance.
+DCJ will use its own records to determine if a tenant has a large household and is entitled to the large household allowance.

 Reviewing water usage charges

-FACS regularly reviews the amount of water usage it charges to tenants.
+DCJ regularly reviews the amount of water usage it charges to tenants.
 There are two types of review:

-- Percentage water charge review, and
+- percentage water charge review, and

-- Actual water charge review (called an adjusted actual water charge).
+- actual water charge review (called an adjusted actual water charge).

 Percentage water charge review

-FACS reviews the percentage rate and the maximum charge regularly.
+DCJ reviews the percentage rate and the maximum charge regularly.
 It does this to ensure that the total amount paid by all tenants subject to the percentage water charge is not more than the total cost of water usage for that total group.

-- The costs of watering common areas, and
+- the costs of watering common areas, and

-- Excess usage by tenants with health problems and disabilities, and
+- excess usage by tenants with health problems and disabilities, and

-- Leaks from pipes and taps.
+- leaks from pipes and taps.

 Actual water charge review